vitaled/prake/README.md

 keywords  = extractor.extract_keywords(text_sample)
 ```

-The package also provide the script *extract-keywords.py* that can be used to extract keywords from a text file and save them to an other file
+The package also provides the script *extract-keywords.py* that can be used to extract keywords from a text file and save them to an other file

 **Example:**